corprew/visitor-service/README.md

 # visitor-service

 This is a node-based service that is designed to provide a simple visitor tracking facility for websites.
 It is used provide the "XXXX visitors in last day" text, it is largely an API-driven service.
-It is based on express.
+It is based on node/express and redis.

+The visitor count lasts for 24 hours.
+Subsequent visits in the next 60 minutes to the same entity by the same client doesn't add to the visitor count for a particular page.
+Expiration is done on an hour-by-hour basis, the visitor session timing is based on an hour from when the visit first occurred.

 ## running